-The main types of risks are market risk (including foreign exchange risk, interest rate risk and price risk), credit risk, liquidity risk, concentration risk, political, economic and social risk and compliance risk.
-The Sub-fund's risk management is coordinated by management in close cooperation with the Board of Directors and focuses on securing the Sub-fund short to medium-term cash flows by minimising the exposure to financial markets.
+The main types of risks are market risk, credit risk, liquidity risk, compliance risk and political, economic and social risk.
+The sub-fund's risk management is coordinated by management in close cooperation with the Board of Directors and focuses on securing the sub-fund's short to medium-term cash flows by minimising the exposure to financial markets.

-The Sub-fund is engaged in the trading of financial assets for speculative purposes.
+The sub-fund is engaged in the trading of financial assets for speculative purposes.

-The most significant financial risks to which the Sub-fund is exposed are described below.
+The most significant financial risks to which the sub-fund is exposed are described below.